5 Bizarre Facts You May Not Know About Serial Killer John Wayne Gacy

 Among such lore is the severe sexual and physical abuse Gacy suffered as a child, his early professional work in a mortuary, his local community involvement that led to a photograph with First Lady Rosalynn Carter, and how he lured young victims to his home where he tricked them into being bound, and then raped and murdered them before burying their bodies in a crawlspace.

-Today, on the anniversary of John Wayne Gacy’s March 12, 1980 conviction, let’s take a look at some of the less often discussed aspects of the “killer clown” and his legacy of real-life horror.
+Let’s take a look at some of the lesser-known facts about the “killer clown” and his legacy of real-life horror.

-In 1967, John Wayne Gacy was a married father of two, an active member of the Jaycees charitable organization, and the highly paid manager of three KFC franchise outlets, which prompted friends to nickname him “The Colonel” (on a side note, Gacy ate KFC in 1994 as the main course of his last meal).
+In 1967, John Wayne Gacy was a married father of two, an active member of the Jaycees charitable organization, and a highly paid manager of three Kentucky Fried Chicken (KFC) franchise outlets, which prompted friends to nickname him “The Colonel”.

 However, Gacy was also grappling with taboo impulses, such as when he said he was aroused by the site of naked male corpse, and the desires set off by an alleged homosexual encounter with another adult Jaycees member — desires that Gacy focused on young boys.